 (Jayadratha Vadha Parva section 69, Ghatotkacha Vadha Parva section 70 and other sections, BORI)

-Bhima, the second son of Kunti and Pandu and the boon of Vayu, was not only a great mace fighter, but an excellent archer as well.
+Bhima, the second son of Kunti and Pandu (although Vayu is his biological father), was not only a great mace fighter, but an excellent archer as well.

 He defeated Bhishma, Drona and Ashwathama multiple times and killed all the Kauravas in the Kurukshetra war.
 He won against Karna multiple times in archery and spared his life due to the vow taken by Arjuna.